Weʼre raising £25,000 to enable the creation and casting of the John Lennon Peace Statue and ignite his “Give Peace a Chance” message.

 Laura Lian Michele Turner

-Michele Turner is my Manager, and we are both equally committed to ensuring our project is realised.
+Michele Turner is my Manager, and we are both equally committed to ensuring the project is realised.

 John Lennon and Yoko Ono’s campaign for peace began as the Vietnam War raged in 1969.
 John and his wife Yoko held two week-long Bed-Ins for Peace, one in Amsterdam and in Montreal, each of which were intended to be non-violent protests against wars, and experimental tests of new ways to promote peace.
 (Ref: Wikipedia https://en.wikipedia.org/wiki/Bed-Ins_For_Peace: 13 August 2018)